jvierstra/jvierstra.github.io/index.md

 - **Understanding gene regulation through the lens of human genetics**

   The regulation of gene expression by *cis*-regulatory DNA elements can occur over tremendous distances.
 Linking individual distal regulatory elements to their cognate gene(s) remains a significant challenge.
-We leverage naturally occuring human regualtory genetic variation and make use of allelic imbalance in epigenomics and gene expression data across large cohorts of distinct individuals and cell-types to gain mechanistic insights into how genes are normally regulated and disregulated in disease.
+We leverage naturally occuring human regulatory genetic variation and make use of allelic imbalance in epigenomics and gene expression data across large cohorts of distinct individuals and cell-types to gain mechanistic insights into how genes are normally regulated and disregulated in disease.

 - **Cis-regulatory encoding of cell identity and fate potential**